robinsonrdms/guns_recognition/README.md

 # guns_recognition
-It's a project about MCD3 specifically of the Deep Learning subjects
+It's a project about MCD3 specifically of the Deep Learning subjects.